Train Boarding Process

 Checking tickets at the gate

-In Seattle, Portland, OR and for long distance service originating in Los Angeles and Albuquerque we offer seat assignment, so if you're traveling from these stations you'll need to show your ticket to an Amtrak employee at the gate prior to boarding.
+In Seattle, Portland, OR and for long distance service originating in Los Angeles and Albuquerque we offer assigned seating at the station, so if you're traveling from these stations you'll need to show your ticket to an Amtrak employee at the gate prior to boarding.

 Always remain behind the yellow line and safety strip on the platform while waiting for trains; trains stop very close to the edge of the platform.
 In some stations, not all trains stop at the platform while continuing through, so stay clear of these moving trains.